-4b.
-For AF triggered EAS rediscovery via interacting with VPLMN, the AF may indicate the EAS rediscovery for the impacted applications via the V-NEF using the procedure described in clause 4.3.6 of TS 23.502 [3].
+2b.
+(V-SMF insertion or V-SMF change case) For AF triggered EAS rediscovery via interacting with target VPLMN, the AF may indicate to the V-NEF the EAS rediscovery for the impacted applications via the V-NEF using the procedure described in clause 4.3.6 of TS 23.502 [3].
+This may trigger step 2 of of Figure 6.2.3.3-1 where the SMF that initiates PDU Session modification is the V-SMF that initiates Nsmf_PDUSession_Update request with the requested PCO

+3a (V-SMF removal case) This may trigger step 2 of of Figure 6.2.3.3-1 where the SMF that initiates PDU Session modification is the H-SMF that issues a Nsmf_PDUSession_Update request.

-5. (V-SMF insertion or change case) The H-SMF initiates Nsmf_PDUSession_Update Request towards the (target) V-SMF including the PCO.
+3b.
+(V-SMF insertion or change case) The H-SMF initiates Nsmf_PDUSession_Update Response towards the (target) V-SMF including the PCO.

-The PCO includes EAS rediscovery indication (optional), impact field (optional) and V-EASDF address (optional).

-6. (V-SMF insertion or change case) The V-SMF initiates PDU Session Modification command including the PCO to the UE.
+4. The V-SMF initiates PDU Session Modification command including the PCO to the UE.

-7. (V-SMF removal case) The (H-)SMF selects an EASDF in HPLMN and creates a context for the PDU session in that EASDF and then initiates PDU Session Modification command including PCO to the UE.

 The PCO includes EAS rediscovery indication (optional) and the impact field (optional).

-Editor's note: It is FFS whether H-SMF needs to contact UDM to retrieve UE subscription during inter-PLMN handover.